CodeMaxx/CodeMaxx.github.io/_posts/2018-04-18-my-other-computer-is-your-computer.md

 For every malware sample, the input we have is:

-1. ".asm" file - This contains the assembly code for the malware program and can be used to extract information about instruction calls, segments etc.
+- *.asm file* - This contains the assembly code for the malware program and can be used to extract information about instruction calls, segments etc.

 ![Screenshot of .asm file](/assets/images/malware/asm.png)
 <figcaption class="caption">Snippet from asm file</figcaption>

-2. ".bytes" file - This contains the hexadecimal representation of the file's binary content.
+- *.bytes file* - This contains the hexadecimal representation of the file's binary content.
 It can be used to extract infomation about the lower level functioning of the malware.

 ![Screenshot of .bytes file](/assets/images/malware/bytes.png)
 <figcaption class="caption">Snippet from bytes file</figcaption>